 Every business aims to influence consumer behavior.
-If you do not have a brand presence on social media, you are missing out on an important opportunity to influence your consumer buying behavior.
+If you do not have a brand presence on social media, you miss out on an important opportunity to influence your consumer buying behavior.

-2. Social Proof as a greater force of buying decisions
+2. Social Proof as a greater force in buying decisions

 Social media has resulted in the evolution of social proof as a greater force for buying decisions.
 Social proof has emerged due to the tendency of people to imitate the behavior of people around them or people imitate people who influence them.

-Happy customers tend to go about praising the products with likes, shares, reviews, and comments on social media.
-Marketers are making the social space more transparent by sharing reviews, comments, likes, tweets, and pins of their happy customers to generate brand trust and increase conversion rate.
+Happy customers tend to praise the products with likes, shares, reviews, and comments on social media.
+Marketers are making the social space more transparent by sharing reviews, comments, likes, tweets, and pins of their happy customers to generate brand trust and increase conversion rates.

 The power of social proof cannot be undermined when social media has become an integral part of buyers and sellers.
-Social marketers looking to sell their products should have solid social proof in form of case studies, images, video, podcast interviews, and influencers as part of their selling strategy.
+Social marketers looking to sell their products should have solid social proof through case studies, images, videos, podcast interviews, and influencers as part of their selling strategy.
 All this will eventually increase the conversion rate.

 3. Promotions, Discounts, and Deals on Social Media